Annapurna Circuit: October – November

 This is the most popular hiking season in Nepal.
 Though the weather is generally warm, nighttime temperatures drop below freezing.
 This is the busiest period on the circuit and tea houses book up very quickly.

 December – March

 This is the coldest period on the circuit.
 Depending on the altitude, daytime temperatures will be cold and nighttime temperatures drop well below freezing.
-The trade-off is that the trails are much less busy.
 Thorung La Pass, which stands at over 5,400 meters, is often blocked with snow and may be closed for days on end.
-Unless the snow blocks most trails, tea houses still remain open during this period.
 Clouds prevail more frequently, but clear days are still common.
 Towards March the rhododendrons start flowering.
 This period is also when avalanches are most common.

 April – May

 Because of the warming weather, April to May is the second most popular trekking season on the circuit.
 Most of the snow has melted.
-As the monsoon period builds towards the end of May, the days become hotter and more humid.
+As the monsoon period builds toward the end of May, the days become hotter and more humid.